-Music City Pizza
+Music City Pizza (now closed)

 From the guitar pick-shaped logo and music-themed décor to clever menu items and live music, Music City Pizza is serving up Nashville’s music brand in numerous ways.
 While enjoying live music, patrons can browse the vinyl LP menu and partake in one of the delicious pizzas or calzones, such as The Roadie, The Green Room, or The Groupie Pocket.
 Music City Pizza also offers “record deals,” a unique opportunity for pizza and music fans to "support the musicians, artists, bands, local businesses, charities, entrepreneurs, and community leaders they believe in."
 Specific pies are named after a local group or artist and MCP donates a dollar to the pie’s namesake.
 The restaurant has joined forces and enhanced 12th & Porter, one of the longest standing music venues in Nashville, to offer live music almost every night.
 What started as a craving for pizza has evolved into an appreciation for all things Nashville!
 For completely embracing the Music City Brand and for making it so delicious, we name Music City Pizza as this month’s Brand Champion.